thandipearl/Customer-Behavior-Satisfaction-Analysis-An-SPSS-Based-Data-Analytics-Project/README.md

 This project shows that customer satisfaction is not just about who the customer is, but **how they interact with the business**.

-Customers who engage more — by visiting frequently and spending actively — are far more likely to be satisfied.
+Customers who engage more by visiting frequently and spending actively are far more likely to be satisfied.

-By focusing on experience, engagement, and targeted strategies, businesses can move from average performance to exceptional results.
+By focusing on experience, engagement and targeted strategies, businesses can move from average performance to exceptional results.

 ---